Table of Contents

 The law prohibits an employer from discriminating against an employee just because that person is related to a person with a disability.
 The law also protects employees who are discriminated against just because they are friends with (or are otherwise associated with) a person with a disability.

 For example, this provision would protect a person if his or her employer fired her because the employer was afraid that the employee’s child with a disability would have costly medical bills, which could make the cost of the employer’s health insurance go up.
 This provision also prevents an employer from refusing to hire a person just because the employee’s spouse has a disability.

-It is important to remember, though, that are not entitled to a reasonable accommodation if you only need one because of a family member’s disability rather than because of your own disability.
+It is important to remember that you are not entitled to a reasonable accommodation if you only need one because of a family member’s disability, instead of because of your own disability.
 However, you may be entitled to take time off to take care of a family member with a disability based on other laws, such as the Family and Medical Leave Act (if it applies to you).